 Mix-ups are bound to happen when traveling in an airport with thousands of others.
-So, always lock your bags properly and apply a security code that is easy to remember, and provide a copy of the key to another family member.
+So, always lock your bags properly apply a security code that is easy to remember, and provide a copy of the key to another family member.

 Locking your bags can also prevent the theft of luggage.
 Alternatives to luggage locks are zip-ties as they are cheap and easy to install.
 Locking bags can also hold your zippers together, preventing your belongings from spilling during transit.

-3. Tag Your luggage
+3. Tag Your Luggage